Boreas618/boreas618.github.io/index.md

   </div>
 </div>

-My name is **Yi Sun (孙一)**, and I am a senior undergraduate at Fudan University.
-My research interests span **Machine Learning Systems and Operating Systems**, with a particular focus on full-stack support for emerging workloads (e.g., LLM inference) and interconnect technologies (e.g., CXL, RDMA).
+My name is **Yi Sun (孙一)**, and I am a senior undergraduate student at Fudan University.
+My research interests span **Machine learning systems and Operating systems**, with a particular focus on optimizing data-intensive workloads across the full system stack (e.g., scheduling, runtimes, kernels, compilers, accelerators, and interconnects).
+I am also interested in emerging learning methods, including test-time scaling, agentic systems, reinforcement learning, diffusion language models, and speculative decoding.

-Recently, my work has centered on inference engine support for test-time scaling algorithms and efficient memory tiering solutions for CXL.
-Beyond systems-level support, I am also interested in efficient model architectures and their impact on performance (e.g., long-context capabilities).

-You can find my CV [here](https://drive.google.com/file/d/1rVNx7i7z4cPMwN5AaN4CXaoJD8YFMG4h/view?usp=sharing).
+I am currently an intern at NVIDIA, working on the Scaffolding framework, which aims to provide powerful abstractions over TensorRT-LLM for emerging agentic and test-time scaling methods.
+I also work closely with Prof. Huaicheng Li on memory tiering in the context of **Compute Express Link (CXL)**.

 ::: info
-I am applying for PhD programs (Fall 2026), with interests including (but not limited to) Operating Systems, Memory Disaggregation, LLM Infrastructure.
-If you'd like to discuss further, feel free to reach out via email.
+I am seeking PhD opportunities for Fall 2026 as well as full-time job opportunities.
+If you would like to discuss further, please feel free to contact me via email.
 :::